1 in 10 women may suffer from endometriosis yet over 50% of those women may not know they have it.

 Endometriosis cells are commonly found in the pelvic cavity, around the bowel, bladder and ovaries.

 These cells follow the reproductive cycle and bleed during menstruation.
-However, as there is nowhere for the blood to be released, this causes pain and inflammation.
+However, there is nowhere for the blood to be released, and therefore this can cause pain and inflammation.

 Other symptoms can include: heavy periods, fatigue, vomiting, fatigue, painful sex, bladder and bowel problems and difficulty conceiving.

 Nutritional Therapy and Endometriosis

 In my experience, diet and lifestyle changes along with targeted supplementation can support the management of symptoms.